Skip to main content

 Within the headline national increase of 305,000 to 370,000, the proposed standard method would see boosts in every region.
 The need would be in the order of 20–70% higher than recent rates of housing delivery across all regions except London.

-Taken together with the other proposed changes to the NPPF, notably the short-term boosts to supply accruing from the reversal of the December 2023 changes and the potential for ‘Grey Belt’ land to come forward ahead of local plan reviews, as well as the long-term benefits of a return to greater-than-local planning, it is possible to see how the revised standard method will loosen planning constraints in areas that have capped local plan targets hither to, and expedite further supply in less constrained areas where current targets are largely already met.
+Taken together with the other proposed changes to the NPPF, notably the short-term boosts to supply accruing from the reversal of the December 2023 changes and the potential for ‘Grey Belt’ land to come forward ahead of local plan reviews, as well as the long-term benefits of the afore-mentioned return to greater-than-local planning, it is possible to see how the revised standard method will loosen planning constraints in areas that have capped local plan targets hitherto, and expedite further supply in less constrained areas where current targets are largely already met.

 Putting aside for one moment the other obstacles to building 300,000 homes, fundamentally a Government cannot expect to do so unless it is planning to do so.
-The proposed standard method is a sign that the new Government might actually be planning to do so.
+The proposed standard method is a sign that the new Government might actually be prepared to.

 Comments